 Why should there be a formal mechanism that ensures citizens a voice in decision making?
 Because, as Michael Walzer’s parable puts it, what touches all should be decided by all.
 This notion underpins the widely shared view that, in politics, democracy is the fairest system.
-It encourages us to ask: Why shouldn’t democracy, or at least some formal channel through which people can exercise voice, also apply in the workplace?2
+It encourages us to ask: Why shouldn’t democracy, or at least some formal channel through which people can exercise voice, also apply in the economic sphere?2

 The most prominent forms of employee voice are worker participation, labor unions, works councils, board-level employee representation, and worker control.
 What do we know about them?

-Employees, either individually or in groups, may be given partial or full decision making authority over aspects of the work process — what the goal should be, how to pursue it, how to allocate time, and more.
-This takes a variety of forms, from individual jobs with extensive autonomy to suggestion boxes to quality circles to joint safety committees to self-managed work teams.
+Employees, either individually or in groups, may have partial or full decision making authority over aspects of the work process — what the goal should be, how to pursue it, how to allocate time, and more.
+This can take a variety of forms, from individual jobs with extensive autonomy to suggestion boxes to quality circles to joint safety committees to self-managed work teams.
 Figure 1 shows that a little more than half of employed Americans report having “a lot of freedom to decide how to do my own work.”
 One-third say they often “take part with others in making decisions that affect you.”
 And one-quarter say they’re involved in a “group, team, committee, or task force that addresses issues such as product quality, cost cutting, productivity, health and safety, or other workplace issues.”3 Studies find that such participation tends to boost worker productivity, commitment, and satisfaction.4

 This kind of participation is, however, a long way from economic democracy.
-It’s akin to having a benevolent dictator who allows his subjects some control over their local affairs.
+It’s akin to having a benevolent dictator who allows his subjects some control over their affairs.

 Since then, unionization has fallen steadily and sharply.
 Today, only 10% of employed Americans are union members.